openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 1. Cluster admin uses `oc edit` to update the value of the `machines.openshift.io/authoritative-api` annotation to `cluster.x-k8s.io`
 1. The validating webhook verifies the value of the annotation is valid
 1. The validating webhook observes that no Cluster API equivalent resource has been created, or, the equivalent Cluster API resource is stale
-1. The validating webhook fetches the syncrhonisation failure condition from the Machine API MachineSet and returns this, along with a reject message, to the Cluster Admin
+1. The validating webhook fetches the synchronisation failure condition from the Machine API MachineSet and returns this, along with a reject message, to the Cluster Admin
-1. Based on the rejected API call, the cluster admin is informat that they cannot currently migrate this MachineSet
+1. Based on the rejected API call, the cluster admin is informed that they cannot currently migrate this MachineSet
 1. Where appropriate, the cluster admin contacts support for additional help/timelines for availability of the missing feature

 ### API Extensions